highchair/artinruins-com/property-img/_cheat-sheet.md

 _by Gregory Smith_
 **Providence Journal** | December 4, 2003 (abridged)

+_From the Providence Preservation Society Online Architecture Guide_

 _From the National Register nomination form for the Downtown Providence Historic District, amendment & expansion, 2007_

 _From the PPS/AIAri Providence Architecture Guide, 2003, by Wm.
 MacKenzie Woodward_